ReagentX/Logria/docs/commands.md

 ## Notes

-To use a command, simply `:` and enter a command.
+To use a command, simply type `:` and enter a command.
 To exit without running the command, press `esc`.

 ### Poll Rate